Interbotix/interbotix_xs_driver/README.md

 # Interbotix X-Series Driver

-The Interbotix X-Series Driver provides low-level interfaces to easily control an Interbotix X-Series Robot.
+The Interbotix X-Series Driver provides low-level interfaces to easily control the DYNAMIXEL servos on any Interbotix X-Series Robot.

 This package can be used without ROS, but currently depends on ROS tooling.
 A more thorough divorce of ROS and the driver will be completed in the future.

 #### X-Series Driver Build Status

-##### ROS2-Dependent Build Status
+##### ROS 2-Dependent Build Status
 [![build-ros2](https://github.com/Interbotix/interbotix_xs_driver/actions/workflows/ros2.yaml/badge.svg)](https://github.com/Interbotix/interbotix_xs_driver/actions/workflows/ros2.yaml)

 ## Installation

-This package is known to build using ROS2 Galactic build tools on Ubuntu 20.04.
+This package is known to build using ROS 2 Galactic build tools on Ubuntu 20.04.
 No other configuration or environment has been tested and is not supported.

 ### Required Dependencies